-We say that $(E,X,\pi)$ where $X$ and $E$ are topological spaces and $\pi: \ E \rightarrow X$ define a bundle of pointed metric spaces if they satisfy the following set of axioms: \begin{itemize} \item Axiom(1): The global distance function is upper semi-continuous. \item Axiom(2): $\pi$ is continuous and open. \item Axiom(3): For every open set $W$ and every $f \in W$ there exist an open set $V$ open neighbourhood of $f$ and $\epsilon >0$ such that $V \subseteq_{\epsilon} W$. \item Axiom(4): The point selection function $x \mapsto p(x)$ is continuous \end{itemize} \end{definition} Let $\cat{Point}_1$ denote the category of pointed metric spaces with contractions. \begin{theorem}Let $X$ be a compact Hausdorff space, then there exists an equivalence of categories of bundles of pointed complete metric spaces over $X$, and left ultrafunctors from $X$ to $\cat{Point}_1$. \end{theorem}
+\begin{definition} We say that $(E,X,\pi )$ where $X$ and $E$ are topological spaces and $\pi : \ E \rightarrow X$, such that for every $x$, $\pi^{-1}(x)$ is a complete pointed metric space, defines a bundle of complete pointed metric spaces if it satisfies the following set of axioms: \begin{itemize} \item Axiom(1): The global distance function is upper semi-continuous. \item Axiom(2): $\pi $ is continuous and open. \item Axiom(3): For every open set $W$ and every $f \in W$ there exists an open neighbourhood $V$ of $f$ and $\epsilon >0$, such that $V \subseteq _{\epsilon} W$. \item Axiom(4): The point selection function $x \mapsto p(x)$ is continuous. \end{itemize} \end{definition} Let $\mathsf{Point}_{1}$ denote the category of complete pointed metric spaces with contractions. \begin{theorem} Let $X$ be a compact Hausdorff space, then there exists an equivalence of categories of bundles of pointed complete metric spaces over $X$, and left ultrafunctors from $X$ to $\mathsf{Point}_{1}$. \end{theorem}

 We are not going to do the proof of this theorem.
-The proof is just repeating the steps of the equivalence between left ultrafunctors from $X$ to $k \text{-} \cat{CompMet}$ and bundles of metric spaces bounded by $k$ as was done in \ref{3}.
+The proof is just repeating the steps of the equivalence between left ultrafunctors from $X$ to $\mathsf{k} \text{-} \mathrm{CompMet}$ and bundles of metric spaces bounded by $k$ as was done in \ref{3}.